Mohamad Farik Amin

-Mohammed Farik Bin Amin, alias Zubair Zaid, is a Malaysian who is alleged to be a senior member of Jemaah Islamiyah and al Qaeda.
-He is currently in American custody in the Guantanamo Bay detention camp.
+Mohammed Farik bin Amin (born February 16, 1975), alias Zubair Zaid, is a Malaysian who is alleged to be a senior member of Jemaah Islamiyah and al Qaeda.
+He was held in American custody in the Guantanamo Bay detention camp.
 He is one of the 14 detainees who had previously been held for years at CIA black sites.
-He is currently awaiting trial in a military commission.
 In the ODNI biographies of those 14, Amin is described as a direct subordinate of Hambali.
 Farik Amin is also a cousin of well-known Malaysian terrorist Zulkifli Abdhir.

 According to Time Magazine, Amin, Hambali, and Mohammed Nazir Bin Lep were detained and interrogated on the remote Indian Ocean island of Diego Garcia, where they confessed to scouting out possible sites for terrorist bombings throughout Thailand.
 Time also reported that the three were captured together in central Thailand on August 11, 2003.
-The ODNI document says that Hambali and Bin Lep were captured together, but only that Amin was captured some time in 2003.
+The ODNI document says that Hambali and bin Lep were captured together, but only that Amin was captured some time in 2003.

 The Department of Defense announced on August 9, 2007 that all fourteen of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites, had been officially classified as "enemy combatants".
 Although judges Peter Brownback and Keith J. Allred had ruled two months earlier that only "illegal enemy combatants" could face military commissions, the Department of Defense waived the qualifier and said that all fourteen men could now face charges before Guantanamo military commissions.